skalarproduktraum/phd-thesis/chapters/scenery.md

 * _Image quality measurement_ — again utilising the source/sink architecture for data, we added a flexible evaluator of image sharpness to the system, where in the default settings the Tenengrad image sharpness measure is used (see Figure \ref{fig:ClearVolume}c), and
 * _Fiji & KNIME integration_ — as ClearVolume supports visualising volumetric data from a microscope or any other source, we have developed plugins for Fiji[@schindelin2012fiji] and KNIME, in addition to the integration with MicroManager[@Edelstein:2010gf] and National Instruments LabVIEW (see Figure \ref{fig:cvfiji}).

 ![Multipass maximum projection — In the naive approach, consecutive samples along a ray are taken in single-step increments.
 With low-discrepancy sampling based on the Fibonacci sequence, not-yet sampled intervals along the ray are filled in most efficiently.
-In the figure, consecutive samples are shown top-to-bottom, with the current sample being highlighted in red.\label{fig:LowDiscrepancySampling} From [@Royer:2015tg]](ClearVolumeMultipassVsNaive.pdf)
+In the figure, consecutive samples are shown top-to-bottom, with the current sample being highlighted in red.\label{fig:LowDiscrepancySampling} Reused from [@Royer:2015tg].](ClearVolumeMultipassVsNaive.pdf)

-![__a__: Data flow in a ClearVolume-augmented microscopy application, __b__: Local or remote visualisation using ClearVolume, __c__: Evaluation of data fitness/sharpness and drift correction applied, __d__: Multi-colour compositing.\label{fig:ClearVolume} From [@Royer:2015tg].](ClearVolumeMainFigure.pdf)
+![__a__: Data flow in a ClearVolume-augmented microscopy application, __b__: Local or remote visualisation using ClearVolume, __c__: Evaluation of data fitness/sharpness and drift correction applied, __d__: Multi-colour compositing.\label{fig:ClearVolume} Reused from [@Royer:2015tg].](ClearVolumeMainFigure.pdf)

 In the time since its publication, ClearVolume has proven to be a useful tool for a multitude of use cases, such as microscope development and usage [@Royer:2016fh; @Kumar:2018rvi], method development for live imaging [@Boothe:20178ad], and the visualisation of correlative light microscopy/electron microscopy data [@Russell:2016711].